tushru2004/CSMS/README.md

 docker-compose up --build
 # Give 2 min for services to start up.
 Might be longer depending on internet speed and processor speed
 ```
+The above commands will run the application on localhost:4040.
+The following sections will describe how to test the application for necessary functionality
 ### Usage
 ### Accepted case -- User valid and card works